-Context: Words and phrases that surround another word and help to explain its meaning.
+Context: Words and phrases that surround another phrase and help to explain its meaning.
 Sometimes a word cannot be understood without the context of the words and phrases around it.
-For example, the word leaves is a multiple-meaning word because it could mean several things.
-When a full sentence is included, such as The leaves of the tree were swaying in the wind or She needs to remember to grab her backpack before she leaves for school, the meaning is clear.
-(L4, L4a)
+For example, he threw it could mean several things, but when the full sentence is included, He threw the basketball up high from midcourt and sunk it through the hoop for two points, the meaning is clear.
+(L4a)